mikou-mouad/MiniFacebookGalerie/README.md

 To use these APIs you have to create an account for each one and then create personal app (graph or firebase) to get your parameters.

+Also you'll need to allow non-authentified requests in FireBase (realTime Database security rules).

 The project use my accounts for graph and FireBase API, to adapt it go to:

 	src/file/profil/profil.component.ts   and adjust "initParams" with your graph API account configuration